Highlights

 56

-Now, before we get into the main points of how you can watch 'Torrente 5' right now, here are some specifics about the Amiguetes Entertainment, Atresmedia, Telefónica Studios action flick.
+Now, before we get into the main points of how you can watch 'Torrente 5' right now, here are some key details about the Amiguetes Entertainment, Atresmedia, Telefónica Studios action flick.
 Torrente 5 starring Santiago Segura, Julián López, Jesulín de Ubrique, Alec Baldwin has a Not Rated rating, a runtime of about 1 hr 42 min.
-The movie received a user score of 56/100 on TMDb, which was calculated from reviews from 200 platform users.
+The movie received a user score of 56/100 on TMDb, which was calculated from reviews from 200 community users.

-Curious where to watch 'Torrente 5' on any device you have handy?
-Tracking down a streaming service to buy, rent, download, or view the Santiago Segura-directed movie via subscription can be a challenge, so we here at Moviefone want to take the pressure off.
+Thinking of starting 'Torrente 5' on any device you have handy?
+Hunting down a streaming service to buy, rent, download, or watch the Santiago Segura-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

 powered by JustWatch logo